Slyke/TelemetryDaemon/readme.md

 # Telemetry Daemon

-Sends useful stats of the host to a endpoint of your choosing in JSON format.
+Sends useful stats of the host to an endpoint of your choosing in JSON format.

 ## Install
 ```